mazzz1y/iptv-gateway/docs/config/channel_rules/when.md

 provides a powerful filtering mechanism using regex patterns and logical operators to precisely target channels for rule application.

+When conditions support named condition references for reusable condition definitions.
+You can reference conditions directly by name as a string or array.

 ## YAML Structure

 ```yaml